 Ankylosing Spondylitis

 Ankylosing spondylitis (AS) – An inflammatory type of arthritis that moves the spine and can cause long-term stiffness.
-In severe cases, stillness AS is more common in women than men.
+In severe cases, It is more common in men than women.

 In addition to pain and stiffness in the lower back and pelvis, AS can cause inflammation in other large joints such as the hips, shoulders, and ribs.
 The leading indicator of the lesion is inflammation of the sacroiliac joints.
 They connect the pelvis to the lower spine.